-Gonzaga tastes the bitter truth of the NCAA tournament: There can only be one winner
+Gonzaga tastes the bitter truth of the NCAA tournament: There can be only one winner

-“You really do forget what it's like to lose,” senior forward Corey Kispert said not long after he and his teammates trudged off the court at Lucas Oil Stadium, leaving the Baylor players and staff to celebrate their well-earned national title.
+“You really do forget what it’s like to lose,” senior forward Corey Kispert said not long after he and his teammates trudged off the court at Lucas Oil Stadium, leaving Baylor players and staff to celebrate their well-earned national title.

-This year’s edition of the Gonzaga men’s basketball team never needed to learn how to lose.
-The Bulldogs entered Monday’s national championship game with a flawless 31-0 record.
-They stood one win away from becoming undefeated national champions, a crown no team has worn since 1976.
-With each game that passed, first through the regular season and then here in Indianapolis for the NCAA men’s basketball tournament, the Bulldogs inched closer.
+This year’s Gonzaga men’s basketball team never needed to learn how to lose.
+The Bulldogs entered Monday’s national championship game with a 31-0 record.
+They stood one win from becoming undefeated national champions, a crown no team has worn since 1976.
+With each game, first through the regular season and then in the NCAA men’s basketball tournament, the Bulldogs inched closer.
 A perfect season started to seem attainable.
 They won in style and with force, rarely letting their dominance seem threatened.

-But then all that hope, built over the course of months, disappeared in an evening.
+But all that hope disappeared in an evening.
 The Bears became the aggressor, and the Bulldogs tried to claw back to no avail.
-With the 86-70 defeat, Gonzaga now has a season that will be remembered as the one that finished just short of perfection.
-This one blemish will always be attached to everything else this team accomplished.
+With the 86-70 defeat, Gonzaga now has a season that will be remembered as just short of perfection.
+This one blemish always will be attached to everything else this team accomplished.

 Earlier during the tournament, Coach Mark Few said it was unfair to see only two outcomes for his team this season — that Gonzaga would either cap a perfect season with a national title or it would be remembered as a disappointment.
 So after the Bulldogs lost in the championship game, Few said he told his players: “You make it this far and you’re 31-0 going into the last one, the last 40 minutes of the season, there’s absolutely nothing you should ever feel bad about.”

 Baylor had been pegged as Gonzaga’s top challenger all season, and the Bears’ run through the tournament set up a marquee title game, a matchup that had been scheduled during nonconference play but canceled because of coronavirus cases in the Bulldogs’ program.
-When the teams finally met, each competing for the first national championship in its school’s history, the Bears were more physical, athletic and dominant in every area.
+When the teams finally met, each competing for the first national basketball championship in its school’s history, the Bears were more physical, athletic and dominant in every area.
 Gonzaga didn’t collapse.
 Baylor simply delivered a three-point shooting clinic, while grabbing tough rebounds and playing elite defense.

 “It’s a really, really tough one to end a storybook season on,” Few said.
 “But listen, Baylor just beat us.
 They beat us in every facet of the game tonight and deserve all the credit.”